sidhu90989/WARGO/README.md

 npm run dev
 ```

-The application will be available at `http://localhost:5000`
+The API server will be available at `http://localhost:5000`.
+The Rider/Driver/Admin apps run on their own Vite dev servers (see Development Guide).

 ## Deployment

-This project is automatically deployed to GitHub Pages when changes are pushed to the main branch.
+This project can be deployed to GitHub Pages for static apps and to Render for the API as configured.

 ### Manual Deployment